rust-lang/rfcs/text/0000-integer-conversions.md

 This design is not fully ergonomic without type inference fallback based on default type parameters (sometimes `into()` and `cast()` need redundant type hints) and without type ascription (there's no way to give a type hint for the target type of `Into` inline).
-The first problem is currently being addressed in pending pull request, its solution will reduce the need in type hints to the minimum.
+The first problem is currently resolved, but the solution is feature-gated, removal of the feature-gate will reduce the need in type hints to the minimum.
 The second problem will hopefully be resolved too in the near future.

 # Alternatives